A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

-\begin{remark} Again, there is a slight abuse of notation throughout the page above.
-A unimodular embedding only gives an equivalence class of embeddings, so the cell of the root is not defined as a subset of $M$.
-Nevertheless, as both the Voronoi and $\Psi$ allocation schemes are equivariant, the area of the cell of the root is well defined. \end{remark}
+\begin{remark} Again, there is a slight abuse of notation in the corollary above.
+A unimodular random rooted drawing only gives an equivalence class, so the cell of the root is not defined as a subset of $M$.
+Nevertheless, as both allocation schemes are factors, the area of the cell of the root is well-defined. \end{remark}